 What Happens if I Get Stung by a Wasp?

 Your efforts to keep wasps away have failed?
 If you manage to get stung, you can treat the sting with various home remedies — for example:

 - Soak a cotton ball with white vinegar and apply to the sting location

 - Make a paste of baking soda and water, apply to the sting and leave on for at least 30 minutes

 - Cut an onion in half and place on the location of the sting

 Normally wasp stings are harmless.
 However, if you are experiencing symptoms of an allergic reaction such as difficulty breathing, hives, or dizziness, contact your local emergency services immediately or have someone take you to the ER.
 You should also seek medical attention if you have been stung multiple times or if your sting symptoms do not improve after a few days.

 This article has been translated from German to English by Karen Stankiewicz.
-You can read the original here: Keine Panik: 10 Tipps gegen Wespen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Keine Panik: 10 Tipps gegen Wespen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.